TUM-Dev/NavigaTUM/map/README.md

 > [!NOTE]
 > Maputnik is not fully compatible with tileserver-gl
-> Maputnik expects the data on an url, tileserver-gl expects it to be a file.
+> Maputnik expects the data on urls, tileserver-gl expects it to be files.
-> For maputnik to accept the file, you need to do the following:
+> For maputnik to accept the files, you need to do the following:

 ```diff
 "openmaptiles": {